wurli/tidyverse-dev-bot/news-files-annotated/cli.md

     `rlang::cnd_message()` (which is called by the `conditionMessage()` method for rlang errors).

+    !end-bullet!
+-   !begin-bullet!
--   New `hash_sha256()` function to calculate SHA-256 hashes.
-New
-    `hash_raw_*()`, `hash_obj_*()` and `hash_file_*()` functions to
+    New `hash_sha256()` function to calculate SHA-256 hashes.
+New `hash_raw_*()`, `hash_obj_*()` and `hash_file_*()` functions to
     calculate various hashes of raw vectors, R objects and files.

+    !end-bullet!
+-   !begin-bullet!
--   You can use the new `cli.default_num_colors` option to set the default number of ANSI colors, only if ANSI support is otherwise detected.
+    You can use the new `cli.default_num_colors` option to set the default number of ANSI colors, only if ANSI support is otherwise detected.
 See the details in the manual of `num_ansi_colors()`.

+    !end-bullet!
+-   !begin-bullet!
--   You can set the new `ESS_BACKGROUND_MODE` environment variable to `dark` to indicate dark mode.
+    You can set the new `ESS_BACKGROUND_MODE` environment variable to `dark` to indicate dark mode.

+    !end-bullet!
+-   !begin-bullet!
--   cli now handles quotes and comment characters better in the semantion `cli_*()` functions that perform glue string interpolation (#370).
+    cli now handles quotes and comment characters better in the semantion `cli_*()` functions that perform glue string interpolation (#370).

+    !end-bullet!

 !end-bullets-5!